 passwordrules attribute coded in its HTML (hey-o, devs!), the brain can use those guidelines to generate a password.
 It can also check the list of websites that have custom password behavior.
 The list, which lives in the brain, is compiled in part with Apple and holds 200 websites (and counting).
 And my power users can still dive into the UI to adjust the password recipe, for those times you just need 49 characters.

 But it’s the default setting - the setting that’s compatible with millions of websites across the internet, the setting that just works - that’s the smartest part.

 Mitchell’s team worked closely with Chief of Security, Jeffrey Goldberg, to develop a password-generation process that, for the first time, puts function over form.

 The wordlist used by the Smart Password Generator currently consists of 10,122 plausible English-language syllables.
-The SPG blends the syllables, one of which will be entirely uppercase, with random separators.
-The separators are chosen from ten digits (0-9) and six basic symbols (!@.- _ *), to form a smart password.
+The SPG selects four syllables, one of which will be entirely uppercase, and blends them with separators, which are chosen from ten digits (0-9) and six basic symbols (!@.- _ *).

 Long, random passwords just aren’t convenient.
 If you need to enter 45 randomly-generated characters on another device often enough, you’ll inevitably change that password to something like password123 because it’s easy to type and remember.
 It’s also - you got it - not strong.

 While a lengthy, unintelligible password may appear stronger than a smart one, it’s mainly illusion.
 Pronounceable syllables make a smart password look human generated and, therefore, weaker.
 But a human-generated password could never be chosen uniformly and, therefore, can’t be accurately assessed for entropy.